Redirecting an old domain to a new domain with nginx

 listen 80;

-# and redirect to the non-www host (declared below)
+# redirect everything to the new non-www domain over HTTPS

 }